ReverseAndBot/Snapchat-Bot/README.md

 - Based on the hidden Snapchat iOS API.

-- Working as of December 2024 (watch a video of the working Snapchat API bot below).
+- Working as of January 2025 (watch a video of the working Snapchat API bot below).

+- Please remember: Most people use poor Snapchat bots based on Android, a very low number uses Snapchat bots based on iOS.
+Stay safe and use iOS!

-- Compatible with Snapchat 12.x and 13.x.
+- Compatible with Snapchat 12.x and 13.x for ***iOS*** (version 12.96.0 up to version 13.21.0 for iOS)

+- Tokens for Snapchat 12.x and 13.x for ***Android*** optionally available on request

 - Complete SaaS [^1] solution: